-Musical greeting cards are quite popular during special occasions all around the world and we all would have presented this thing to our dear ones.
-But ever tried making one by your own if not, its time to build one.
+Musical greeting cards are quite popular during special occasions all around the world and we all would have presented this thing to our dear ones before.
+But have you ever tried making one by your own? if not, its time to build one.
 Here is a simple Musical greeting circuit you can try out easily in your home, also the cost required to build this thing is pretty low.

 UM66TXX SERIES IC’s: